-Keywords: car ownership, developing countries, attitudes towards cars, structural equation modelling allow in particular citizens of the major cities to purchase more and larger vehicles.
-One particular trend of South-East Asian countries is the upgrade process from current motorcycles owners to purchase cars.
-Van et al (2009) show that this trend will lead to significantly increasing congestion levels in Hanoi and similar developments can be expected in several other major South-East Asian cities.
-Other negative side effects, such as air and noise pollution, accidents and land-use developments trends are also well known.
+Car ownership levels are increasing rapidly in many developing countries.
+Increasing income levels allow in particular citizens of major cities to purchase more and larger vehicles.
+One particular trend of southeast-Asian countries is the upgrade process whereby current motorcycles owners are purchasing cars.
+Van, Schmöcker, and Fujii (2009) show that this trend will lead to significantly increasing congestion levels in Hanoi, and similar developments can be expected in several other major southeast-Asian cities.
+Other negative side effects such as air and noise pollution, accidents, and land-use development trends are also well known.